estruyf/github-copilot-usage-tauri/README.md

 ## Usage

 1. Launch the application
+2. Choose your authentication method:
+   - **Automated Authentication**: Click "🔑 Login with GitHub" to start the OAuth flow.
+Your browser will open to authorize the app, then enter the provided code when prompted.
-2. Enter your GitHub Personal Access Token (PAT)
+   - **Manual Token Entry**: Enter your GitHub Personal Access Token directly
 3. The app will fetch and display your Copilot usage
 4. Click the system tray icon to show/hide the usage window
 5. Usage data refreshes automatically every 5 minutes

-## GitHub Token Setup
+## Authentication Setup

+### Automated GitHub OAuth (Recommended)

+The app uses GitHub's device code OAuth flow for secure authentication:
+1. Click "🔑 Login with GitHub" in the app
+2. Your default browser will open to GitHub's authorization page
+3. Enter the displayed user code when prompted
+4. Grant permission for Copilot access
+5. The app will automatically receive and store your access token

+### Manual Token Entry

-You need a GitHub Personal Access Token with the following permissions:
+If you prefer to use a Personal Access Token:
-- `copilot` scope (for accessing Copilot usage data)

-Create a token at: https://github.com/settings/tokens
+1. Create a token at: https://github.com/settings/tokens
+2. Ensure it has the `copilot` scope (required for Copilot usage data)
+3. Enter the token in the app's input field
+4. Click "Save Token"

+**Note**: The automated flow is recommended as it handles token refresh and uses the correct scopes automatically.

 ## Tech Stack